ksevelyar/idempotent-desktop/docs/anonymity.md

 # Anonimity

-There is no such thing as “perfect anonymity.”
-Instead, you should look at anonymity as more of a spectrum.

-You can run tails or kali in [virt-manager](https://i.imgur.com/RzoS3rR.png) `¯\_(ツ)_/¯`
+> “Democracy requires Privacy as much as Freedom of Expression.”
+Anonymous

 ## [I2P](https://geti2p.net/en/about/intro)